 Good to know....

-We believe the guidance of a local expert will make a big difference in your Roman Holiday, of course!
+We believe the guidance of a local expert makes a big difference in your Roman Holiday, of course!

 But we also believe you need your *own* time to explore the city, to wander and wonder, to feel lost and find your way….

 Moreover, there are some sites where you will have an internal guide or audioguide service included in your admission ticket and we are here also to help you save some money and rather have an extra bottle of wine at dinner!

 Here is the list of some palaces, museums and attractions where you do not need us and the link to reserve a visit or receive informations:

 - Domus di Palazzo Valentini: highly recommended, it’s a virtual reconstruction of two ancient Roman houses now buried by a Renaissance palace.
-The tour is suitable at all ages, children and teens love it!
+The tour suits all ages, children and teens love it!
 You are given an audioguide.
 Reservation is mandatory.
 This visit can be combined with our orientation in the city centre or with our Ancient Rome tour.

 - Villa Medici is a gorgeous Renaissance Villa now housing the Academy of Fine Arts for France in Italy.
 You will mainly visit the gorgeous garden and few rooms, enjoying an incredible panorama over Rome.
 Great combination with our tour of the city centre, a bike tour in the Borghese park or our “Grand Tour” walk.

-- Palazzo Farnese: the seat of the French Embassy (formerly a Cardinal residence, boasting some of the most precious frescoes in Rome) is open to visitors over the age of 10 three days per week.
+- Palazzo Farnese: the seat of the French Embassy (formerly a Cardinal residence, boasting some of the most precious frescoes in Rome) is open to visitors over the age of 10 for three days per week.
 You can combine this tour to our walking orientation in the centre or a Food Tour around the market of Campo de’ Fiori.